-- 1. Treat a microslide with POLY-L-LYSINE as described above. - Blood samples: Add anticoagulant to the samples and smear the blood samples onto the treated slide. - Cultured cells: Cultured cells can be smeared onto or directly cultivated on the treated slide.

-Frozen tissue sections: Sections of frozen tissue may be placed onto the treated slide and airdried at room temperature for 30 minutes until no liquid is visible.

-- 2. Fix the sample with 4% paraformaldehyde or 10% formalin for 60-90 minutes. - 3.
-Dilute 30% H2O2 at 1:50 with pure methanol.
+- 1. Treat a microslide with POLY-L-LYSINE as described above. - Blood samples: Add anticoagulant to the samples and smear the blood samples onto the treated slide. - Cultured cells: Cultured cells can be smeared onto or directly cultivated on the treated slide. - Frozen tissue sections: Sections of frozen tissue may be placed onto the treated slide and air-dry at room temperature for 30 minutes until no liquid is visible. - 2.
+Fix the sample with 4% paraformaldehyde or 10% formalin for 60-90 minutes. - Dilute 30% H2O2 at 1:50 with pure methanol.
 Incubate the fixed sample for 30 minutes in the diluted H2O2 to quench the endogenous peroxidase activity.
-Wash the sample with distilled water 3 times for 2 minutes each. - If the direct staining result of frozen sections is not satisfactory, the tissue sections may be repaired by following step 4 of the antigen retrieval process. - 4.
-Follow steps 4-8 from the heat-induced antigen retrieval process.
+Wash the sample with distilled water 3 times for 2 minutes each. - If the direct staining result of frozen sections is not satisfactory, the tissue sections may be repaired by following step 4 from the antigen retrieval process. - 3.
+Follow steps 5-12 in the heat-induced antigen retrieval process.